 Timebanking is a way to exchange services for timecredits rather than money.
 Everyone’s time is valued equally, and one hour of work equals one timecredit.

-Kaitaia Timebank holds regular social events to enable timebankers to get to know each other.
-And Kaitaia Timebank organises working bees to tackle larger tasks and workshops that you can attend for time credits.
+Tai Tokerau Timebank holds regular social events to enable timebankers to get to know each other and coordinates working bees to tackle larger tasks, plus workshops that you can attend for time credits.
 You can read more about our activities in our blog posts and through our Facebook page.

 Paula and Anna work out of the EcoCentre.
 They are usually both in on a Thursday afternoon 1-4pm, Anna is also in Mondays and Fridays 1-4pm.
 At other times our EcoCentre volunteers are all members of timebank, and earn timecredits helping out with staffing, so they can usually answer basic queries and will be happy to take a message if they can’t answer your question themselves!

 We’re very grateful to the Lottery Grants Board, LW Nelson Trust and Bay of Islands-Whangaroa Community Board for the funding that enables us to have a paid coordination team.